Aribababa/Digital-Signal-Processing/Multi Effects/readme.md

 Effects
 ----------
-  >- Overdrive: an overdrive pedal seeks to replicate the sound of an overdriven tube amp.
+  >- Overdrive: An overdrive pedal seeks to replicate the sound of an overdriven tube amp.
 In the course of doing so, it often facilitates the real thing a little more quickly by pushing your amp into clipping a little earlier.

-  >- Trémolo.
+  >- Trémolo:  Is a trembling effect.
+This effect turns the volume of a signal up and down, creating a "shuddering" effect.

   >- Delay.

   >- Flanger.

-  >- Octaver.
+  >- Octaver: Mix the input signal with a synthesised signal whose musical tone is an octave lower or higher than the original.
+The synthesised octave signal is derived from the original input signal by halving (octave-down) or doubling (octave-up) the frequency.

-  >- Chorus.
+  >- Chorus: Occurs when individual sounds with approximately the same timbre, and very similar pitch converge and are perceived as one.
+While similar sounds coming from multiple sources can occur naturally, as in the case of a choir or string orchestra,

 Schematics